Friday, January 30, 2026

 Parked on the frozen grass in front of the hangars was a long line of An-2 biplanes, this was for me was very good.
 Among the An-2 were half a dozen guard dog kennels, thankfully these appeared empty.
 Some of these aircraft were beginning to look a little tatty parked outside among the long grass.
 Here is my log,

-SP-TBA, SP-TBD, SP-TBF, SP-TBK, SP-TBL, SP-TBM, SP-TCA, SP-TCB, SP-TCC, SP-TCD, SP-TCE, SP-TCF and SP-TVN all An-2 - All part of the Aeropol fleet - note that TCA and TCB both had some fabric damage.
+SP-TBA, SP-TBD, SP-TBE, SP-TBF, SP-TBK, SP-TBL, SP-TBM, SP-TCA, SP-TCB, SP-TCC, SP-TCD, SP-TCE, and SP-TVN all An-2 - All part of the Aeropol fleet - note that TCA and TCB both had some fabric damage.

 SP-TBF s/n 1G159-47 modified for photo survey